 Online Application will consist of the following:

-An independent review committee appointed by the Foundation will evaluate all valid nominations and recommend the most outstanding nominees from each state for consideration by the Foundation Board of Trustees.
+An independent review committee appointed by the Goldwater Scholarship Program will evaluate all valid nominations and recommend the most outstanding nominated students from each state for consideration by the Goldwater Foundation Board of Trustees as Scholars and Honorable Mentions.

-From among the candidates recommended by the independent review committee, the Board of Trustees will name up to 300 Barry Goldwater Scholars.
-The number of scholarships to be awarded per state will depend on the number and qualifications of the nominees from the 53 jurisdictions.
+From among the list of Scholars recommended by the independent review committee, the Goldwater Board of Trustees will name up to 260 Barry Goldwater Scholars.
+The number of scholarships to be awarded per state will depend on the number and qualifications of the nominated students from the 53 jurisdictions.

 To be eligible to receive payments, a Goldwater Scholar must submit in writing:

 Based on the scholar's yearly costs, payment will be made to the scholar's account by electronic funds transfer.
-Payment will be made near the end of July 2014, for payment requests received by that time.
-All payment requests for the year must be received by September 21, 2014.
+Payment will be made July 31, 2016, for payment requests received by July 8, 2016.
+All payment requests for the year must be received by September 2, 2016.

-Payments from the Foundation may supplement, but not duplicate, benefits from another foundation, institution, or organization.
+Payments from the Goldwater Foundation may supplement, but not duplicate, benefits from another foundation, institution, or organization.
 In other words, the benefits from all sources combined may not exceed the costs of tuition, fees, books, and room and board for the academic year.
-The scholar must notify the Foundation promptly of any changes that occur during the year in his or her academic status or to the yearly payment request form information.
-NOTE: Funding will not begin until the fall term of the 2014–2015 academic year.
+The scholar must notify the Goldwater Foundation promptly of any changes that occur during the year in his or her academic status or to the yearly payment request form information.
+NOTE: Funding will not begin until the fall term of the 2016–2017 academic year which for uniformity is indicated as September 1, 2016 by the Foundation.

-It is the intent of the Foundation to support junior-level scholarships for a maximum of two academic years and senior-level scholarships for a maximum of one academic year.
+It is the intent of the Foundation to support junior-level scholarships for a maximum of two academic years (4 semesters) and senior-level scholarships for a maximum of one academic year (2 semesters).
 Renewal for junior-level scholars will be in accordance with the regulations established by the Foundation Board of Trustees and will be subject to an annual review by an authorized official of the institution that certifies:

-A scholar may seek postponement of his or her award because of ill health or other mitigating circumstances, upon application to the President at:
+A scholar may seek postponement of his or her award because of ill health or other mitigating circumstances, upon application to the Foundation at:

 Barry Goldwater Scholarship and Excellence in Education Foundation